duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_5_hw_assembly_db21m.md

 Although not necessary, a small (M2.5) wrench might ease some of the next passages.

-Note: we currently support the NVIDIA Jetson Nano 2GB developer kit, not 4GB.

 ### Plastic cover

 Peel the plastic cover from all the chassis parts on both sides.